New Year’s Resolutions for Better Sleep

 1. Make the most of the daylight

 Get outside during daylight hours for some much-needed sunlight exposure.
-This can be as simple as a short walk around your neighbourhood during your break or a brisk stroll after work (if the sun is still out!).
+This can be as simple as a short walk during your lunch break or a brisk stroll after work (if the sun is still out!).
 Not only does it give you a breather from any stresses during the day, but it also helps regulate your circadian rhythm.
 Natural light, especially in the morning, signals your body to stop releasing melatonin, the hormone that makes you feel sleepy, and boosts serotonin, making you feel more alert.
 This encourages healthy melatonin production again in the evening as it gets dark, helping you sleep better at night.

 2. Exercise regularly

-Daily movement not only improves overall health but also works wonders for sleep.
+One that often appears on most people’s New Year’s resolution lists, daily movement not only improves overall health but also works wonders for sleep.
 It naturally tires you out during the day, helping you fall asleep quickly and achieve a deeper, more restful snooze, leaving you feeling refreshed in the morning.

 To discover the best exercises to promote sleep, the ideal times to work out, and more, listen to our podcast episode, Will Exercising Help Me Sleep?